getomni-ai/datasets/hn_projects.md

 <img width="1208" alt="image" src="https://github.com/user-attachments/assets/769bd9cc-acc0-4f3f-b818-660a01963505">

+You can download the dataset as a CSV here: https://github.com/getomni-ai/datasets/blob/main/hn_projects_dataset.csv

+Or query directly with SQL using the connection string included below.

 ## Getting the initial data set

 I wrote a quick scraper for the HN comments.
 Just pulling every top level comment along with its replies as a nested object.